Robinson Crusoe (2016 film)

 Robinson Crusoe (released in North America as The Wild Life) is a 2016 3D animated adventure comedy film directed by Vincent Kesteloot and Ben Stassen and written by Lee Christopher, Domonic Paris and Graham Weldon.
 The film is loosely based on the 1719 novel Robinson Crusoe by Daniel Defoe, but from the point of view of the island's animals.
 The film was released in the United States on September 9, 2016.
-Despite receiving negative reviews from the critics and earning a 17% approval rating on Rotten Tomatoes, Robinson Crusoe was a moderate box office success, grossing $39.5 million worldwide against a budget of $13 million.
+Despite receiving negative reviews from the critics and earning an 18% approval rating on Rotten Tomatoes, Robinson Crusoe was a moderate box office success, grossing $39.5 million worldwide against a budget of $13 million.

 Plot

 An English cartographer, Robinson Crusoe and his pet Airedale Terrier, Aynsley have booked passage on a ship to the New World.
 During a violent storm, the two are accidentally locked in the ship's belowdeck along with a pair of spoiled British Shorthairs, Mal and May, while the crew escapes with their lives.
 He is knocked unconscious by a Lantern leaving Aynsley mourning over his master.

 Regaining consciousness and arriving on an island the next day, Crusoe begins to look for a way out while a group of animals of the island: a kingfisher named Kiki, an elderly goat named Scrubby, a veiled chameleon named Carmello, a Malayan tapir named Rosie, a ground pangolin with an Australian accent named Pango, a scarlet macaw named Tuesday (real name, Mak), and an echidna named Epi watch him from a distance.
 While the others become secretly worried that The Stranger on the island will murder them, Tuesday thinks that The Stranger’s arrival will be his ticket to see what the world outside of their island might be.
 When Tuesday gets attacked by Mal and May in an ambush, Aynsley drives them away and Crusoe takes Tuesday aboard the wreckage.
 Aynsley convinces Tuesday that he and Crusoe are friends.
 Meanwhile, Mal and May trick Kiki and the others into believing Crusoe has murdered Tuesday and have them attack Crusoe.
 Mal and May go into the ship wreckage and start attacking Tuesday while Aynsley protects him.
 In the ensuing chaos, Aynsley is pinned under a door as the remains of the ship begin to catch fire.
 Tuesday makes it out in time, but Aynsley dies in the explosion, which leads the animals think that Tuesday died in the explosion.
 Mal and May are thrown out of the ship into the black water and end up stranded on "Curse Island", a little island where all the bugs live.